sumodha/uilStudySession/README.md

 # uilStudySession

-## purpose + description
+## purpose and description
 Hello!
-This is a compilation of some Java topics I learned for UIL CS.
+This is a collection of some Java topics I learned for the UIL (University Interscholastic League) computer science state competition.

 ## skills learned
 - basics of lamba expressions and regexes